Sarah-Bue/tic-tac-toe/README.md

 ### 404 Page

 ![404 Page](assets/readme-files/404-desktop.png)
-- This page is displayed in case of broken or misspelled links, and contains a link back to the main page.
+- This page is displayed in case of broken or misspelled links and contains a link back to the main page.

 [Back to top ⇧](#tic-tac-toe)